UniJEPA: Enhancing Robot Policy via Unified Continuous and Discrete Representation Learning: Experiment

 \subsubsection{Performance on Simulation Benchmarks}

 Tables~\ref{tab:simpler-brg} and~\ref{tab:simpler-fractal} present the performance of our method on the SimplerEnv-WindowX and SimplerEnv-Google Robot benchmarks, respectively.
 We report the officially published results of other methods for comparison.
 On both robotic platforms, our method achieves the highest success rates of 71.0\% and 78.4\%, attaining state-of-the-art (SOTA) performance.
-We highlight the top-performing and second-best methods for each task category in \textbf{bold} and with an \underline{underline}.
-It is evident that UniCoD demonstrates consistently high success rates across all sub-tasks.
+It is evident that UniJEPA demonstrates consistently high success rates across all sub-tasks.
 This contrasts with other methods, which often exhibit \emph{“spiky”} performance profiles—excelling on some tasks while performing poorly on others.
 This finding underscores the superior multi-task learning capabilities of our approach.

 Furthermore, for a fair, apple-to-apple comparison with the architecturally similar $\pi_0$ baseline, we reproduced it within our identical training and evaluation framework.
-Across both environments, we found that the novel components in UniCoD yield a significant performance uplift of over 20\%.
+Across both environments, we found that the novel components in UniJEPA yield a significant performance uplift of over 20\%.
 We also observed that this improvement is consistently present at every training checkpoint, indicating that the stable gains can be attributed to our method's ability to learn continuous future features and discrete representations simultaneously.

-We also compare UniCoD against several policies that leverage advanced vision-based training methodologies on the Calvin ABC-D split, with results shown in Table~\ref{tab:exp-calvin}.
+We also compare UniJEPA against several policies that also leverage visual prediction during VLA training on the Calvin ABC-D split, with results shown in Table~\ref{tab:exp-calvin}.
 Since many prior works utilize multi-view images and historical information, we re-implemented these baselines using a standardized single, third-person-view image as visual input to ensure a fair comparison of the benefits conferred by our training method.
-The results demonstrate that UniCoD achieves the best performance on single-view manipulation tasks within the Calvin benchmark.
-Moreover, when compared to the baseline pi0, our method again exhibits a performance improvement, consistent with the results on SimplerEnv.
+The results demonstrate that UniJEPA achieves the best performance on single-view manipulation tasks within the Calvin benchmark.
+Moreover, when compared to the baseline $\pi_0$, our method again exhibits a performance improvement, consistent with the results on SimplerEnv.